Status: Full Time, Specific Term (through December 2020)

 Summary of Principal Responsibilities

-Essential Functions/Responsibilities: The key responsibilities of the Legal Assistant include the following:
+Essential Functions/Responsibilities: The key responsibilities of the Community Staff Attorney include the following:

 - Participate in AFSC staff meetings and case reviews.

-- Attend periodic immigration law training sessions and conferences.
+- Attend immigration law training sessions and conferences.

 - Demonstrated success working with vulnerable populations.

-- Self-motivated, detail oriented, well-organized, able to prioritize assignments and work load.
+- Self-motivation; ability to be detail oriented, well-organized, and to prioritize assignments and work load.

 - Ability to communicate effectively and build mutually respectful relationships with co-workers, clients, and the public.